Tuesday 15 April 1941

 The British attack Forward Detachment Knabe, located near Sollum, at 05:30 with a company supported by artillery.
 The British climb over a rocky hill without the Germans noticing.
 The Germans hold their position.
 This is another probing attack, like the failed German assault on the 14th.
 In essence, the two sides are settling down already to an extended siege, the First Siege of Tobruk.

 The Germans observe steady ship traffic in and out of Tobruk Harbor.
 Somewhat hopefully, they assume this means that the British are evacuating.
-In fact, it is simply normal supply and Royal Navy ship movements.
+In fact, it is simply a normal supply and Royal Navy ship movement.

-RAF Hurricanes attack the airfield at Bardia and destroy four Junkers Ju 52 transports.
+RAF Hurricanes attack the airfield at Bardia and destroy four Junkers Ju 52 transport planes.
 The airfield is deemed too vulnerable to make a base for operations.
 The RAF is active in attacking the Afrika Korps units surrounding Tobruk.

 Royal Navy gunboat Ladybird bombards Gazala.

 At Malta, there is a large Luftwaffe raid that targets Luqa and Ta Qali airfields and numerous other spots.
 There are many "duds" among the bombs, which cause their own problems because each has to be disarmed with great skill and care.
 Separately, Governor Dobbie opens up the labor pool to those over 60 years of age and those under 21 years due to labor shortages.